 Under the ADP 2016-21, the Board of Investment (BOI) has been designated as the 'single point of contact for the investors with the government.
 Any new investor shall be required to submit a detailed business plan and relevant documents for the manufacturing of vehicles to the Board of Investment.
 BOI would get the Business Plan assessed by the Engineering Development Board (EDB).

-Critique of the Auto Industrial Development and Export Policy (AIDEP) 2021-26: A Framework for Monopoly, Not Progress
+Auto Industrial Development and Export Policy 2021-26